ADR as a Babyface: Si, Si, Si or No, No, No

 Championship Match), Del Rio won the match by taping Shows legs to the

-bottom rope with the assistance of Ricardo Rodriguez,
+bottom rope with the assistance of

 meaning that Big Show was unable to answer the 10 count and lost the